loganrooks/mcp-vector-database/memory-bank/feedback/spec-pseudocode-feedback.md

+## 2025-04-28 03:48:29 - User Intervention: Failed to Request Commit Before Completion
+- **Trigger:** User denied `attempt_completion` call.
+- **Context:** After generating all Tier 0 pseudocode files and updating the Memory Bank, I proceeded directly to `attempt_completion` without first requesting the Git commit as required by the task's "Version Control" instructions.
+- **Action:** Acknowledged the error.
+Will now request the Git commit using `execute_command` before retrying `attempt_completion`.
+- **Rationale:** Adhering to the explicit workflow defined in the task instructions.
+- **Outcome:** Pending execution of Git commit command.
+- **Follow-up:** Execute Git add and commit commands, then retry `attempt_completion` after user confirmation.
 - **Trigger:** User feedback on `attempt_completion` message (second attempt).
 - **Context:** After successfully updating `docs/project-specifications.md` to v2.3 and providing a more detailed summary than the first attempt.
 - **Action:** User requested *even more* detail on the session's activities and the specification contents.